 Kate joined the Forge from Company Pictures where she was an Executive Producer.
 Previous notable successes include finding Slumdog Millionaire and Salmon Fishing in the Yemen as unpublished manuscripts as part of ten years in the film industry for Film 4, UKFC, Free Range Films, Kudos Pictures, Seesaw and Aardman.
 Prior to this she was an award winning Theatre Director working at the RSC, The Young Vic and the National Theatre in Poland.
 Kate is freelance and also has her own company Feet Films Ltd which currently has four feature films in development.
 Recently she executive produced the adaptation of Jessie Burton's bestselling novel, The Miniaturist, for BBC1 and is currently working on The Three, based on the epic thriller by Sarah Lotz.

 Annelise joined The Forge in 2014, managing its initial set up through to its current structure.
 Prior to joining The Forge, Annelise was Executive and Communications Manager at North One Television, one of the UK’s largest independent media companies.
 She also previously worked for all3media international in their Press and Marketing team.
 Annelise is responsible for the Company Management of The Forge, overseeing its business and production operations.

 Stephanie joined The Forge in 2017 from New Pictures and All3media where she was the Head of Finance.
 Prior to this, she held various senior finance positions within Chellomedia (Liberty Global’s channel division) and was actively involved in its sale to AMC Networks.
 Following the sale, she became the Finance Director of the Liberty Global Content division.

 Stephanie is a qualified chartered accountant and started her career with Ernst & Young.

 Alex joined The Forge in 2015 after graduating from Warwick University where he studied Politics, Philosophy and Economics.
-Alex is development assistant at The Forge, and works across the company's production commissions and development slate.
+Alex is development editor at The Forge, and works across the company's production commissions and development slate.